NobleJake/ProjectPackRat/ProjectSquirrel/README.md

 Requires at least Lab Report-Gustav to build these.
 In PPR 1.1, main tools will all be unified as 'Matter Synthesizer: Lorem Ipsum', and you will be able to evolve your own main tools to increase your skills, so you can make them in one tool instead of having to make multiple tools.

-- Tier 1: Atomic Forge (Graphene, Layered Carbide) Manupulator workbench (workbench that allows you to work at twice the speed) ┏━━━━━━━━━━━━━━━━┛
+Tier 1: Atomic Forge (Graphene, Layered Carbide) Manupulator workbench (workbench that allows you to work at twice the speed)
-- Tier 2: Matter Synthesizer: Nanocompressor (hydrogen container, nanofabricated materials, superalloys) *Superalloys can be disassembled with a hacksaw to get thin superalloys.
-Isotope Centrifuge Forge: Enriched Uranium (raw material is toxic waste, maybe a g), Degraded Uranium, Uranium Fuel Cells, Plutonium Slurry, Plutonium Fuel Cells

 ┏━━━━━━━━━━━━━━━━┛

+Tier 2: Matter Synthesizer: Nanocompressor (hydrogen container, nanofabricated materials, superalloys)

+*Superalloys can be disassembled with a metal saw to get thin superalloys.

+┏━━━━━━━━━━━━━━━━┛

-- Tier 3: Matter Synthesizer: Nano-precision sewing machines (electronics debris, RAM, wiring circuits, copper wire, solar cells, CBMs, AI cores, hardlight matrices, fusion cores)
+Tier 3: Matter Synthesizer: Nano-precision sewing machines (e-scraps, RAM, circuits, copper wire, solar cells, CBMs, AI cores, hardlight matrices, fusion cores)

-Uranium forge: Use A to continuously create enriched uranium, degraded uranium bullets, ┏━━━━━━━━━━━━━━━━┛
+┏━━━━━━━━━━━━━━━━┛

 - Tier 4: Matter Synthesizer: Nanoprinter (all RM weapon series and RM13 Combat Armor, all Combat Armors, Hardlight weapons, Gauss weapons)

 - Portable CVD Machine: Set up, examine, and use as is.
 To retrieve it, smash it with S.